Syllabus

 If you choose to send an email, you must adhere to the following three rules.
 If you do not, your email will be considered less import than other emails which follow the rules and response time will be slower.

-• All email must originate from an @illinois.edu email address or appear as sent on behalf or an @illinois.edu address.
+email address or appear as sent on behalf or an@illinois.edu

 ## good